Has Your Doctor Misdiagnosed or Failed to Diagnose?

 Commonly Misdiagnosed Conditions

 Cancer and heart attacks are two of the leading misdiagnosed conditions that can have deadly results.
 Failure to properly treat these conditions early may do irreparable harm.
 According to MDLinx, misdiagnoses occur in approximately “1 in every 20 patients every year.”
+Their research concludes that some of the most commonly misdiagnosed conditions include:

 New York Medical Malpractice Statute of Limitations